-DataRobot Automated Feature Engineering uses these, often complex, relationships to intelligently generate large numbers of new and useful features from all the datasets in play.
+DataRobot Feature Discovery uses these, often complex, relationships to intelligently generate large numbers of new and useful features from all the datasets in play.
 This gives each and every model tested a much broader set of relevant features upon which to base predictions.
 And the results we’ve seen are staggering.

 We Beat Other Tools on Accuracy and Performance

-DataRobot’s next-generation Automated Feature Engineering provides AI-accelerated transformation of data into machine learning assets.
+DataRobot’s next-generation Automated Feature Engineering with Feature Discovery provides AI-accelerated transformation of data into machine learning assets.
 This allows you to build better machine learning models in less time and increase the pace of innovation with AI.
 If you’re as excited as we are and want to try out our next-generation of automated feature engineering capabilities, reach out for a demo today.

 About the Author: